 Who we are

-Since its inception, Runnymede has held the secretariat of UKREN.
-The secretariat take care of the everyday running of UKREN's activities, facilitating the network, keeping our members up to date through our newsletters, website resources, twitter, producing briefing papers and publications, organising events and maintaining our relationship with the European Network Against Racism (ENAR).
+The Migrants' Rights Network holds the secretariat of UKREN.
+The secretariat takes care of the everyday running of UKREN's activities, facilitating the network, keeping our members up to date through our newsletters, website resources, twitter, producing briefing papers and publications, organising events and maintaining our relationship with the European Network Against Racism (ENAR).
 Contact the UKREN secretariat

-UKREN is funded by the Joseph Rowntree Charitable Trust and we are grateful to them for their continued support.
+UKREN is funded by the Joseph Rowntree Charitable Trust , the European Network Against Racism, The European Commission and the Open Society Foundations Europe.
+We are grateful to them for their continued support.

-Our Steering Committee consists of an elected body of 11 representatives of non-governmental organisations from across the UK.
-The Committee meets three times a year and helps to guide the strategic direction of UKREN's work, and advise and support the Secretariat on the basis of their particular area of expertise.
+Our Steering Committee consists of an elected body of representatives of non-governmental organisations from across the UK.
+The Committee meets five or six times a year and helps to guide the strategic direction of UKREN's work, and advises and supports the Secretariat on the basis of their particular area of expertise.

 The European Network Against Racism (ENAR), the voice of the anti-racist movement in Europe, is a network of European NGOs working to combat racism in Europe and represents more than 700 NGOs throughout the EU.
-ENAR has National Coordinations in all EU countries, and UKREN acts as the UK branch of ENAR.
+UKREN acts as the UK platform for ENAR.
 UKREN's close relationship to ENAR means that we are able to relay information from ENAR to a UK audience as well as channeling the views of our UK members back to ENAR.

 The two UK representatives on the board of ENAR are Sarah Isal and Wilf Sullivan.
-Sarah Isal is also the Treasurer of ENAR.
+Sarah Isal is the Chair of ENAR.

 Read about What We Do